amirmabhout/GrassrootDataDAOSimulation/README.md

 The simulation monitors several key indicators of ecosystem health:

-- **Token Price Dynamics**: Shows the market's valuation of compute access to the data pool
+- **Token Price Dynamics**: Shows the market's valuation of compute access to the data pool in xDAI
-- **Liquidity Pool Reserves**: Tracks the availability of tokens and stable coins for trading
+- **Liquidity Pool Reserves**: Tracks the availability of dDT and xDAI for trading
 - **The Pie Accumulation**: Measures the growth of the ecosystem fund from compute service usage
-- **Agent Interactions**: Records all token transactions, liquidity provisions, and compute service usage
+- **Agent Interactions**: Records all dDT transactions, liquidity provisions, and compute service usage

 ## Getting Started